baijum/muthukadan.net/_posts/2021-07-18-support-service-binding-specification-for-kubernetes.md

 different names.
 For example, if there is a URI-like string but not a valid one, as per RFC-3986, use another name (e.g., "custom-uri").

-Finally there is an example for the Secret resource:
+Finally, there is an example for the Secret resource:

 ```yaml
 apiVersion: v1